Facebook

 Antimetabolites are a type of chemotherapy drug class that works by disrupting the metabolic pathways in cancer cells.
 Antimetabolites are similar to normal metabolites and, therefore, can be mistaken for them by cellular enzymes, causing the drug to become incorporated into essential metabolic pathways, leading to cell death.

 Antimetabolites are especially useful in treating certain types of leukemia because they interfere with DNA synthesis.
 Antimetabolites may also be used as part of multi-drug therapy regimens to increase the effectiveness of other chemotherapy agents.
-However, antimetabolites can cause short- and long-term side effects, so patients should consult with their doctor before beginning treatment.
+However, antimetabolites can cause short- and long-term side effects, so patients should consult their doctor before beginning treatment.

 3 Main Types of Chemotherapy Agents